 Assets: All three programs have an asset limit.
 The Department defines an "asset" as "cash or any item of value which a person can use or legally convert to cash for support and maintenance."
 Examples of assets are equity in real estate, money in checking and saving accounts, IRAs, life insurance policies that have a cash surrender value, stocks, and bonds.

 The Department of Social Services, however, does exclude certain assets in determining eligibility.
-The equity in a person's home, for instance, is not counted if the applicant lives in the home.
-Other excluded assets are irrevocable funeral contracts up to $5,400.00, life insurance polices that have a face value of $1500.00 or less, household furnishings, and one car.
+The equity in a person's home, for instance, is not counted if the applicant lives in the home, provided the person’s equity is less than $893,000.
+Other excluded assets are irrevocable funeral contracts up to $8,000.00, life insurance polices that have a face value of $1500.00 or less, household furnishings, and one car.

 The income and asset criteria for each category is found in this chart.

 In order to determine whether someone is "functionally" eligible, the applicant will be screened by an access agency to determine whether they are at risk of nursing home placement if home care is not available.
 The Department of Social Services contracts with a private organization, the access agency, to perform that service.
 The Access Agency will look at activities of daily living, and will determine if the person needs assistance with critical needs such as bathing, dressing, toileting, transferring, eating or feeding, preparing of meals, or administering their medication.